montagestudio/firefly/README.md

 Why?
 This is caused by a cross-domain request to the project domain.
 When the project server doesn't find a valid session it does a 304 redirect back to the app domain.
-This is blocked because there are no cross-domain headers on the app domain (despite the request essentiall being non-cross domain).
+This is blocked because there are no cross-domain headers on the app domain (despite the request now really being non-cross domain).
 Hence the error showing the app domain in the message, and the `Origin` being null because it comes from a redirect.